- 87% response rate

 People I like less: Although I love the spirit within every human being, I must say I definitely do not enjoy many of the popular lifestyle choices or habits out there (especially from the larger cities).
 So, I'm sorry if it seems long and daunting, but without the intention to judge or condemn anyone, I feel it should be said I do not agree with: People who try/need to be a leader (the Alpha male).
 Passive-aggressive.
 Dishonest taxi drivers.
 Crude, unreliable, vulgar, drunkard/alcoholic, violent, fashionista, superficial, vane, artificial.
 Those who depend on the media for their information/watch a lot of television.
 Idealists with imposing philosophies/little practical experience.
 Ignorant, superior, insecure, proud, misinformed (and OK with it).
 Fake Loudmouths.
 Pushy, creepy expats.
 Nosy, shallow, fearful, anal-retentive, corporate, greedy, distant, envious, insincere, angry, paranoid, disloyal, robotic, dry, nervous, dull, sticklers (for the rules) or overly obedient.
 Suspicious, confusing, lustful, cold, rigid, addictive, tightly strung up people, excessively sarcastic, cursing a lot or those who always need to have the last word.
 Trendy, typical, conformist, yuppie, classicist, touchy, insular, irritable, hipster, macho, feminist, noisy eaters (esp. slurping tea).
 Superficial chatter.
 People who watch or read a lot of biased news or opinions (even off the internet) and get set in a rigid thought pattern and find it challenging to hear opposing new information.
 Basically people who don't like to be rebutted.
 Other incompatible types: People who still refer to the developing nations as third world countries.
 People who insist on following rules without fully understanding them or the status quo for its own sake.
 Those who are too much into business, worry a lot or always talk about not having enough time, safety & security.
 Those who regularly dine at McDonald's (and similar restaurants).
 Say "ignorance is bliss" instead of seeking answers, lazy MTV people, media whores and other masses of sheeple.

-Service: the broad application of practical help to those in need.
+Services I aim to incorporate in my life and others: this the broad application of practical help to those in need.
 Giving: to share with joy what you have with others: resources, time and attention.
 Teaching: analysis of the Word, explaining the meaning and application to life.
 Instruct knowledge, specifically the doctrines of the Spirit.
 Encouraging: call upon others to listen and follow the true path in life.
 Mercy: compassion toward others who are in distress, show sympathy and sensitivity with a desire and the resources to lessen their suffering.
 Help: assist others with compassion.
 Identify those who are struggling with doubt, fears; offer a kind word.
 Leadership: guide with wisdom and by example.
 Faith: a strong and unshakeable confidence in His Word, and the power of study with prayer.
 Prophecy: speak forth & declare His will, interpret and make known the truth.
 Word of wisdom: understand and speak forth in such a way as to skillfully apply relevant information to life situations.
 Word of knowledge: understanding truth about the deepness of the Word with an insight that only comes by revelation.
 Discerning the Spirit: determine the true message from that of the deceiver.